-JoinSplitSig is instantiated in §5.4.5 'Ed25519' on p.
+JoinSplitSig is instantiated in § 5.4.5 'Ed25519' on p.
 64.

 If nJoinSplit is zero, the joinSplitPubKey and joinSplitSig fields are omitted.
-Otherwise, a transaction has a correct transaction if and only if JoinSplitSig.
-Validate transaction has a correct transaction if transaction has a correct transaction if transaction has a correct transaction in transaction has a correct transaction has a correct
+Otherwise, a transaction has a correct transaction figure if and only if transaction has a correct transaction for transaction for transaction has a correct transaction for t

-Let hSig be computed as specified in § 4.3 'JoinSplit Descriptions' on p.
+Let hSig be computed as specified in §4.3 'JoinSplit Descriptions' on p.
 31.